Phase Retrieval for Radar Waveform Design: Initialization Algorithm

 \section{Initialization Algorithm}

 The unconstrained minimization of the function in (\ref{eq:auxproblem}) is a non-convex problem for which there is no guarantee that an arbitrary initialization will converge to a global minimum.
-We therefore devise a method to initialize the gradient iterations.
+Fig. \ref{fig:landscape} suggests the existence of spurious stationary points (i.e. saddle points) in $h(\textbf{z},\mu)$.
+Therefore, we devise a method to initialize the gradient iterations.
 This strategy approximates the signal $\mathbf{x}$ from the AF as the leading eigenvector (with appropriate normalization) of a carefully designed matrix that approximates the correlation matrix of the signal $\mathbf{x}$.

 Instead of directly dealing with the AF in \eqref{eq:Ambiguity}, we consider the acquired data in a transformed domain by taking its 1-D discrete Fourier transform (DFT) with respect to the frequency variable (normalized by $1/N$).
 Our measurement model is then